lbagic/web.client.js/docs/in-depth/plugins.md

 # Plugins

+Plugins provide a way to extend the functionality of your application or introduce new components.

+> If you find yourself needing additional functionalities, think twice before installing a new dependancy.
+It may (or may not) be preferred to implement the functionality without introducing a dependancy depending on the scale of the feature and time required to implement it.

 ## i18n

 I18n is an internationalization-framework which solves the problem of translating the application to different languages with a straightforward configuration and api (`$t`).